saschwarz/tech-agilitynerd/content/cookiecutter-djangopackage-do-the-right-thing.rst

 .. rubric: Footnotes

-.. [#] I did submit a `pull request <https://github.com/pydanny/cookiecutter-djangopackage/pull/13>`_ and found another resolved issue with application names that don't match their imported package name. (i.e. ``django-periodicals`` is the application name and ``periodicals`` is the package that is imported).
+.. [#] I submitted a very minor `pull request <https://github.com/pydanny/cookiecutter-djangopackage/pull/13>`_ and found a related issue with application names that don't match their imported package name. (i.e. ``django-periodicals`` is the application name and ``periodicals`` is the package that is imported).